Wzhang3912/Classifying-Recipe-Popularity-and-Rating-with-Imbalanced-Data/index.md

 ### Not Missing At Random (NMAR) Analysis

-We believe that the missing values in the `rating` column are not Not Missing at Random (**NMAR**), meaning that the chance of a value being missing **depends on the actual missing values themselves.** Updon browersing from the food.com website, we found that there are certain reviews given by users without ratings in the comment section of a recipe (showing in the image below).
+We believe that the missing values in the `rating` column are Not Missing at Random (**NMAR**), meaning that the chance of a value being missing **depends on the actual missing values themselves.** Upon browsing the food.com website, we found that there are certain reviews given by users without ratings in the comment section of a recipe (shown in the image below).
 This is the case in which users opt to provide a review comment, without giving a rating score to the recipe.
 Therefore, during the data generation process, this result in certain recipes having missing rating score values.

 <img src="figures/Image_1.png" alt="NMAR example">